ahmetcbilgin/Mini-Machine-Learning-Projects/README.md

 Hi, I am Ahmet.

-I aim to regularly upload machine learning projects.
+some simple projects I made to learn machine learning.

-Here is the list of projects I have uploaded:
+<ins>Here is the list of projects I have uploaded:</ins>

-Project 1 : SONAR Rock vs Mine Prediction with Python (Logistic Regression) Project 2 : Diabetes Prediction using Machine Learning with Python (SVM) Project 3 : House Price Prediction using Machine Learning with Python (XGBoost Regression)
+Project 1 : SONAR Rock vs Mine Prediction with Python (Logistic Regression)

+Project 2 : Diabetes Prediction using Machine Learning with Python (SVM)

+Project 3 : House Price Prediction using Machine Learning with Python (XGBoost Regression)

+Project 4: Fake News Prediction using Machine Learning with Python (Logistic Regression)